rsnel/scubed3/README.md

 partitions to which the adversary has no keys.
 Only paranoia level 3 protects completely against this.
 We assume the adversary cannot detect read access.

 ## Paranoia levels

+The ultimate goal of `scubed3` is to make the disk look like that at each timestep each macroblock has a chance to be selected and, if selected, each bit changes with probability 0.5.

+The part of the software that controls most of the logic to achieve this is called the `plmgr` (paranoia level manager).
+This is implemented as follo
 When a new macroblock needs to be selected:

 Level 0: not paranoid (NOT IMPLEMENTED YET)